Difference Between Graphs and Charts

-An example of a Simple Chart is shown below:
+An example of a simple chart is shown below:

 The above Chart is a simple Column Chart depicting the sales of Ice cream products by a company on different days of the week.
 By just a glance of the same, the User can identify the highest and lowest sales day of the week.

-Charts can simplify a data and also categorize the same into easy to understand and analyze formats and find its excessive usage in a business where data is presented using different types of Charts.
+Charts can simplify data and also categorize the same into easy to understand and analyze formats and find its excessive usage in a business where data is presented using different types of Charts.

 The list is not exhaustive and there are plenty of other popular types of Charts; however, choosing which Chart to use for presenting the data is an onerous task which the user has to decide.

 Graphs vs Charts Infographics

 Here we provide you with the top 6 difference between Graphs vs Charts

 - Charts represent a large set of information into graphs, diagrams or in the form of tables whereas the Graph shows the mathematical relationship between varied sets of data.
 As such a Graph is a type of Chart but not all of it.
 In fact, a Graph is a type of subgroup of Chart.
 A Chart, on the contrary, can take the form of a Graph or some other diagram or picture form.

 - Charts can present data of all types into a visually appealing pattern; however, in the case of Graph, it is more ideal to have those data which depicts any type of trend or relationship between the variable plotted on the two axes to make a better insightful understanding to the intended user.

 - Charts are handy to use in cases where the data to be presented is well categorized (such as by Region, Age bucket, etc) or sort of averaged which will further enable simple display.
 On the contrary, Graphs are more intended towards identifying trends or patterns in the data sets.